 In response to new data and information, the American Lung Association periodically reviews the methodology for the "State of Tobacco Control" report and revises the methodology for state grading categories if necessary to update the report to use the most current evidence and best practices.
 Because of the extensive revisions to the state grading methodology in "State of Tobacco Control" 2015, state grades from "State of Tobacco Control" 2021 cannot be directly compared to grades from "State of Tobacco Control" 2014 or earlier reports.

 Calculation of State Grades

-State level tobacco control policies are graded in five key areas: tobacco prevention and cessation funding, smokefree air laws, state tobacco excise taxes, access to tobacco cessation treatments and services and laws to increase the tobacco sales age to 21.
+State level tobacco control policies are graded in five key areas: tobacco prevention and cessation funding, smokefree air laws, state tobacco excise taxes, access to tobacco cessation treatments and services and state laws to end the sale of flavored tobacco products.
 The sources for the targets and the basis of the evaluation criteria are described below.